Listed as one of Top 16 most beautiful ancient villages in the world, Cua Van floating village is a truly unique wonder for fishermen

 Thanks to being ancient and retaining a distinctive traditional culture, Cua Van floating village offers a fully local experience tour that attracts hundreds of tourists daily.
 As Halong Bay is experiencing a momentous tourism spike, the Cua Van community remains their prevailing culture and way of life, far from fragile despite the rapid development happening to the Bay.

 Cua Van village

-Surrounded by Va Gia – Cua Van stone moutain, Cua Van is the home of 176 residents (about 750 individuals) relying on mainly fishing.
-The village originates from two ancient fishing villages called Giang Vong and Truc Vo, which explains the spectacularly culture of Cua Van.
+Surrounded by Va Gia – Cua Van stone mountain, Cua Van is the home of 176 residents (about 750 individuals) relying on mainly fishing.
+The village originates from two ancient fishing villages called Giang Vong and Truc Vo, which explains the spectacular culture of Cua Van.
 However, with the policy to return the landscape for the world natural heritage of Halong Bay, the village was moved ashore in 2014.
-Cua Van floating village with 12 rafts (including cultura houses, classrooms, ...) is preserved for tourism since then.
+Cua Van floating village with 12 rafts (including cultural houses, classrooms, etc.) is preserved for tourism since then.

-Since the village is far away from mainland, booking a yatch ticket is a good choice for travellers to come by Cua Van floating village.
-Nowadays, there are many overnight tour yatches which can guarantee your fullfil experience of visiting Cua Van floating village.
+Since the village is far away from the mainland, booking a cruise tour is a good choice for travelers to come by Cua Van floating village.
+Nowadays, there are many overnight cruise trips that can guarantee your fulfilled experience of visiting Cua Van floating village.
 You can look for “Ha Long Bay Cruise” as a preferred option.
-Travellers can explore themselves by rowing kayak or boat from the yatch for self-joy.
+Travelers can explore themselves by rowing kayak or boat for self-joy.